‘I was the uglier sister’: Bella Hadid’s nose job at 14 speaks to a much wider problem

 Kirsten and Bella’s experiences are different, but also… kind of the same.
 Both uber-successful women in their fields, it would be easy to look at their fame, accomplishments, and supposed happiness and be envious.
 I’m sure we’ve all been guilty of thinking they have it all, marvelling at how they manage to hold it all together and look so effortless in doing so too.
 13 years have passed since Dunst sought help to cope with her depression and though social media wasn’t a contributing factor, the stresses of modern life were – much as they now are for Hadid.

 Behind the scenes, both women were hiding their innermost feelings from the world.
 To movie aficionados, Kirsten Dunst was an up-and-coming actress with Hollywood at her feet.
 To the TikTok generation, Bella Hadid is one of the most beautiful women in the world with a wardrobe to kill for.
 But stardom and affluence don’t make you unsusceptible to the pitfalls of mental health – that is an unfortunate part of the human condition and one only open, honest conversation can really help destigmatise.

-Those conversations have, thankfully, become a much more prominent part of daily life but there’s still a long way to go.
-According to a recent internal Facebook leak, the tech company has long been aware of the harmful effects its sister site Instagram has on teenage girls… and yet, absolutely nothing has been done.
-Hundreds of thousands have left comments of support under Hadid’s post, but the blasé attitude of those in power – the ones who pull the strings and could really make a difference in how social media platforms are run – is a pointed reminder that mental health is still a taboo few are willing to tackle with gusto.
+Those conversations have thankfully become a much more prominent part of daily life but there’s still a long way to go.
+According to a recent internal Facebook (now Meta) leak, the tech company has long been aware of the harmful effects its sister site Instagram has on teenage girls… and yet, absolutely nothing has been done.
+The blasé attitude of those in power – the ones who pull the strings and could really make a difference in how social media platforms are run – is a pointed reminder that mental health is still a taboo few are willing to tackle with gusto.